hashgraph/hedera-local-node/docs/gitpod-setup.md

 Simply visit the URL in your browser.

-Esnure that `LOCALNET` is seelcted, as this will show you the Hedera network running within your Gitpod, and not one of the public nodes.
+Ensure that `LOCALNET` is selected, as this will show you the Hedera network running within your Gitpod, and not one of the public nodes.